 In the political turbulence of the late 1960s, camouflage became associated with protest and anti-establishment movements.
 Protesters against the Vietnam War were one of the first groups to subvert the symbol of military might.
 High-fashion designers soon realised the power of camouflage decoration, and by the mid-1990s they had jumped on the popular trend.

 British fashion designer Hardy Blechman began his camouflage-inspired Maharishi label in 1996.
 He deliberately subverted the military associations of camouflage, incorporating symbols associated with nature and peace.
 So our perceptions of camouflage began to change as it was no longer just associated with the military and concealment.
 “Civilians are attracted to it not because of its military context, but because it represents something else.
 With its organic shapes and natural colouring, it represents landscape and nature.
-It has become for many, unconsciously, a first step towards spiritual renewal .”1 So camouflage can be seen both as an emblem to military might and as a symbol of subversion and renewal.
+It has become for many, unconsciously, a first step towards spiritual renewal.”12

 In Paris, for example, French architect Emile Aillaud gave residential skyscrapers a disruptive pattern in 1977, earning them the name ‘Cloud Towers’.
 And in 1992 the Site group produced a building for the World Expo in Seville.
 They used foliage and a vine-covered trellis to cover buildings and produced an undulating wall of glass with water flowing down it.
 With climate change becoming an important issue, environmental architecture is harking back to the military lessons of camouflaged architecture.
 Not only in the sense of visual disguise, covering roof and walls with vegetation, but also looking at environmentally friendly building materials and reducing the carbon footprint and therefore the heat signature of buildings.